On the Death of an Old Lover

 to his office.
 A living room floor.
 The shower.
 The backporch swing.

 But also snatches of conversations, cars, restaurants.
 Fights, eventually.
 Growing

 dissatisfactions.
 I made of him much more than he was, probably.
 Taller, more

 broad-minded, kinder.
-I was quite young when met.
-Of age, yes; but still very
+I was quite young when we met.
+I was of age, yes; but still

-young.
-And I never could figure out if he didn't want me to grow up – because
+– very young.
+And I never could figure out if he didn't want me to grow up

-then I would no longer be his protege – or if he did want me to outgrow him,
+– because then I would no longer be his protégé – or if he did

-and was just waiting patiently for that to happen.
+want me to, and was just waiting patiently for that to happen.
 We'd be together a few

-years, and

-then I'd leave him.
+years, and then I'd outgrow him.
 Perhaps that's what he'd expected, wanted.